 If, following their class teacher’s intervention, your child’s progress continues to provide us with any cause for concern, your child’s class teacher and the school’s special educational needs coordinator will meet to discuss next steps with you.
 This may mean placing your child on our special educational needs and disabilities register.

 If it is agreed that your child requires further additional support, we will discuss with you the pathways to specialist support and provision your child will access in school.
 This will usually mean that your child will receive support through our ‘Closing the Gap’ provision.

 How are parents involved with the school and how can I become involved?

 You are invited to attend our parent and carer consultations which are held twice per year.

 School staff meet and greet your child each morning and, likewise, at the end of the school day.
-In addition to this, the school’s head teacher, Deputy Head Teacher or Family Worker are usually available at the beginning and end of the school day.
+In addition to this, the school’s Head Teacher and Deputy Head Teacher are usually available at the beginning and end of the school day.